 The Reasons for Not Using or Considering Low-Code

-In our State of Application Development 2018 Survey, 13 percent of responders who were not currently using or planning to use low-code blamed concern about scalability as a reason for holding back.
+In our State of Application Development 2018 report, 13 percent of responders who were not currently using or planning to use low-code blamed concern about scalability as a reason for holding back.

 Why Some IT Pros Distrust Low-Code’s Scalability